 Chronic infectious arthritis begins gradually over several weeks.
 Very few cases of infectious arthritis are chronic.
 Chronic infectious arthritis most often affects people who have risk factors Chronic infectious arthritis Infectious arthritis is infection in the fluid and tissues of a joint usually caused by bacteria but occasionally by viruses or fungi.
 Bacteria, viruses, or fungi may spread through the bloodstream... read more .

 The joints most commonly infected are the knee, shoulder, wrist, hip, elbow, and the joints of the fingers.
 Most bacterial, fungal, and mycobacterial infections affect only one joint or, occasionally, several joints.
 For example, the bacteria that cause Lyme disease most often infect knee joints.
-Gonococcal bacteria (gonococci), which cause gonorrhea Gonorrhea Gonorrhea is a sexually transmitted disease caused by the bacteria Neisseria gonorrhoeae, which infect the lining of the urethra, cervix, rectum, and throat or the membranes that cover the front... read more , viruses (such as hepatitis), and occasionally some other bacteria can infect a few or many joints at the same time.
+Gonococcal bacteria (gonococci), which cause gonorrhea Gonorrhea Gonorrhea is a sexually transmitted infection caused by the bacteria Neisseria gonorrhoeae, which infect the lining of the urethra, cervix, rectum, and throat or the membranes that cover... read more , viruses (such as hepatitis), and occasionally some other bacteria can infect a few or many joints at the same time.

 Organisms that cause infection, mainly bacteria, usually spread to the joint from a nearby infection (such as osteomyelitis Osteomyelitis Osteomyelitis is a bone infection usually caused by bacteria, mycobacteria, or fungi.
 Bacteria, mycobacteria, or fungi can infect bones by spreading through the bloodstream or, more often, by... read more or an infected wound) or through the bloodstream.
-A joint can be infected directly if it is contaminated during surgery or by an injection or an injury (such as a bite wound from a person Human Bites Because human teeth are not particularly sharp, most human bites cause a bruise and only a shallow tear (laceration), if any.
+A joint can be infected directly if it is contaminated during surgery or by an injection or an injury (such as a bite wound from a person Human Bites Because human teeth are not particularly sharp, most human bites cause a bruise and only a shallow tear ( laceration), if any.
 Exceptions are on fleshy appendages, such as the ears, nose, and... read more or a bite from a dog, cat, or rat Animal Bites Most animal bites in the United States are from dogs and cats.
 Wounds should be cleaned and cared for as soon as possible.
 (See also Introduction to Bites and Stings.)
 Although any animal may... read more ).

 Acute infectious arthritis is usually caused by bacteria and viruses.